DETAILED ACTION

 Regarding Claim 1, Rayon discloses a spinal connector device (70, Fig. 11), comprising: a body, comprising:

-an opening formed in a distal end of the body, the opening configured to receive a portion of a fastener therein;
+an opening formed in a distal end of the body, the opening configured to receive a head of a bone screw therein (shown in Fig. 14 below);

 a slotted opening formed along a proximal portion of the body, the slotted opening configured to receive a spinal fixation rod therein;